 Please let us know if you have any questions, require additional images, or would like to purchase any of the works in either of this month’s exhibitions.
-Just shoot us an e-mail to email@example.com and we will get right back to you with full details.
-PLEASE NOTE: We’ll begin getting back to folks on Thursday afternoon, April 28th after all have had the chance to view the digital previews.
-We have a large list of regular patrons for all three artists and we’re just making sure everyone has had the chance to see the previews before we start following up, so please know speed of response doesn’t guarantee anything.
+Just shoot us an e-mail to email@example.com and we will get right back to you with full details (see note below please).

 PLEASE NOTE:due to demand, please try to list an alternate work or two from Tran’s show that you may have your eye on in addition to your main choice.
 It will greatly help us in being able to secure you a work from this high demand exhibition.
 When responding, please be sure to list the best phone number for us to reach you at during the day.
 We will start getting back to folks late on Tuesday afternoon PST after all have had a chance to view the preview.
 Speed of response does not guarantee anything please know, as we’ve a waiting list we are going to try to work through to keep things fair for all.

 PLUS we’ll have David Bray in from the UK in our project room for his debut U.S. solo show.
 ‘Return of Bad Wisdom’ features nine new mixed media works on paper along with a collection of smaller works that compliment the 7 larger works featured in the exhibit.

 ‘The Synapse Between Here and There’ will feature the largest collection of Tran’s work to date and we’re simply thrilled at how all has come together for the show.
 Tran has really delivered a striking and thought provoking body of work that we’re excited for all to see.
 Two weeks and counting…